 Our differentiated business model has driven high win rates and strong financial performance, characterized by solid top and bottom line growth, high and growing backlog levels and low capital requirements.
-In fiscal 2018, we achieved an overall win rate of % on new contracts and task orders for which we competed and a win rate of more than % on re-competed contracts and task orders (i.e., existing contracts or tasks orders which are up for bid) for existing or related business.
-In fiscal 2018, our Federal Solutions revenues grew % and our Critical Infrastructure revenues grew % year-over-year.
-As of December 31, 2018, our backlog was \$, up % from year end fiscal 2017.
+We achieved average award fees of 96% in fiscal 2016, 86% in fiscal 2017 and 89% in fiscal 2018.
+Award fees are fees earned for achievement of certain performance criteria included in our contracts, such as achievement of target completion dates or target costs, and our award fees average is calculated as the actual award fees achieved as a percentage of award fees expected to be earned in the applicable period.
+In addition, we achieved a win rate of 39.9% in fiscal 2016, 34.9% in fiscal 2017 and 42.9% in fiscal 2018.
+In fiscal 2018, our Federal Solutions revenues grew 37.0% and our Critical Infrastructure revenues grew 7.5% year-over-year.
+As of December 31, 2018, our backlog was \$8.0 billion, up 24.1% from year end fiscal 2017.